Damoth Thongkhamsavath

-Damoth Thongkhamsavath (born 13 April 2004) is a Laotian professional association football player who plays as a midfielder for V.League 1 club Đông Á Thanh Hóa and the Laos national team.
+Damoth Thongkhamsavath (ດາໝົດ ທອງຄຳສະຫວັດ; born 13 April 2004) is a Laotian professional footballer who plays as a midfielder for V.League 1 club Thanh Hoa and the Laos national team.

 Club career

 Damoth joined Ezra in 2023.
 He contributed to the team first ever Lao League 1 title in 2024–25 season and was therefore named as "Player of the season".

 On 12 March 2025, Damoth moved to Vietnam, signing for V.League 1 side Đông Á Thanh Hóa.
-He became the first Lao association football player to play in Vietnam.
+He became the first Lao footballer to play in Vietnam.

 International career

 Damoth featured in Laos national team squad for the 2024 ASEAN Championship.

 Damoth scored his first international goal on 10 June 2025 against Nepal during the 2027 AFC Asian Cup qualification at the New Laos National Stadium.

 Personal life

 Born in Laos, Damoth is of Vietnamese descent.
-His grandparents are from Quảng Bình.
+Both of his maternal grandparents are from Quảng Bình and has long settled in Champasak.
+For this reason, Damoth is counted as an unnaturalized Vietnamese player instead of a regular foreign player.